MarkBind/markbind-action/README.md

 Currently two types of tokens are supported (correspond to the two supported publishing services):
 - Token for GitHub Pages
   - Simply use `${{ secrets.GITHUB_TOKEN }}`
-  - Note that you need to ensure that your have selected the branch that you want to deploy to in your GitHub repo's Pages settings
+  - Note that you need to ensure that your have selected the branch that you want to deploy to in your [GitHub repo's Pages settings](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source)
+  - Deployment to GitHub Pages might take 5-10 minutes before the site is available/refreshed
 - Token for Surge.sh
   - Example: `${{ secrets.SURGE_TOKEN }}`
     - `SURGE_TOKEN` is the environment secret name